leevilaune/Questland4.0Bot/README.md

 #### 2. Go to `Android/data/com.gamesture.questland/files/beskar/logs`
 In there you have 5 latest log files named with Unix timestamp.
-Search for any request for example `logged/player/void` below you'll find json form request which has `token` field, there is your player token
+Search for any request for example `logged/player/void` below you'll find json form request which has `token` field, there is your player token.
+Please note that using this api is against ToS, it is not recommended to use your main account's token

-🔴Important🔴
-Using this api is against ToS, it is not recommended to use your main account's token
+### 3.2 Finding player and guild ids
+You can find your own player id ingame `more/settings/player id`.

+Finding someone else's id is bit more tricky.
+There are few ways, easiest is knowing what guild theyre in.
+Sending `GuildSearchRequest` and finding `pinfo`-field on the returned JSON.
+Using that same request you can find guild id.